Battery Powered Lighting – Our Test Results

 We started with a regular acid flooded deep cycle marine battery that we bought at Sam’s Club.
-This battery was rated at 125 amp hours.
+This battery is rated at 125 amp hours.
 The number of amp hours is indicative of the capacity of the battery.
 The higher the amp hour rating the longer the battery will last.
 There are other gel or glass mat type batteries that would be better suited for extensive traveling.
 These types of batteries are sealed, maintenance free and are typically more expensive.
 Choose the battery that best suits your needs.
 Our best advice is buy as large of capacity battery that you can afford or carry!

-Next was a state of the art automatic battery charger.
+Next is a state of the art automatic battery charger.
 We found some affordable units on Amazon.com for around $60.
-The type we bought was automatic which means it won’t over charge your battery.
+The type we bought is automatic which means it won’t over charge your battery.
 It has a digital readout so you can see when the battery is fully charged and the amount of voltage being put into the battery.
 Also it is designed to handle all types and sizes of batteries.
 We bought the Schumacher SSC-1500A-CA Ship ‘N’ Shore 15 Amp SpeedCharge Charger with Battery Clamps.

-A couple of other things that we found we needed were a cigarette lighter to battery clip adapter and a good multi-meter.
+You will also need a cigarette lighter to battery clip adapter and a good multi-meter.
 The battery clip adapter converts the cigarette lighter plug on the inverter to battery clips and the multi-meter will help you measure various aspects of set-up.

 The Set up:

 As mentioned earlier, the amp hour rating measures the battery’s capacity.
 To determine the amp hours needed the formula is (amp hours = amps used x hours).
-Our multi-meter helped us determine that our system was using just shy of 9 amps.
+Our multi-meter helped us determine that our system is using just shy of 9 amps.
 So based on the formula we should be able to get about 14 hours out of our battery.
 To help maintain the life of our battery and to keep the recharge time quicker, we chose to run our test for 8 hours.

 Our 8 hours test ran over a 6-day period.
 We always started with a fully charged battery and ran 3 sets of track lighting each with 2-14watt Par30 LED bulbs for a total of 6 bulbs.